A great all-around pressure washer for around the home—plenty of power, super-easy to manage, and affordable to boot.

 There are a ton of pressure washers out there.
 The RYOBI 2300 PSI Brushless Electric Pressure Washer (Model RY142300), however, is more powerful than most electric and even some gas pressure washers on the market today.
 For the typical homeowner, it’s got plenty of power to clean driveways, decks, patios, outdoor furniture, siding, rooftops (be careful!), cars, trucks, tractors, trailers, boats, RVs… you get it.
 It’s also extremely mobile with its big 12″ wheels, and all of the integrated cord/hose/accessory storage features keep things nice and neat.

-At $259 and with a three-year warranty (at the time of this post), it’s also a relatively affordable option and, we think, worth the investment given its build quality and performance.
+With a three-year warranty (at the time of this post), it’s also a relatively affordable option and, we think, worth the investment given its build quality and performance.
 A few minor issues may cost it a half-star, but don’t let that stop you from considering this pressure washer—especially if you’re moving from gas to electric—RYOBI is a great choice.
 Even Mom can handle it!